 Painting Inside Cab

 I used a wire wheel inside to knock off all the loose stuff and cleaned it well with degreaser.
 I decided to sand, prime and then paint the inside up nicely.
-I suck at color choice, apparently, I mix-match my kids clothes frequently, so my Wife recommended I choose a Gunmetal Grey color.
+I suck at color choice, apparently, so my Wife recommended I choose a Gunmetal Grey color.
 First, I sprayed the entire inside with 2 coats of Chassis Saver Aluminum paint.
 Its nasty stuff, so cover yourself head to toe and wear goggles and a mask.
 The beauty of it is minimal prep work.
 It has aluminum flakes in it that help fill in the pitting.
 I decided I’d just get a ready to spray primer HERE and sprayed 2 coats with my LVLP sprayer, man I love that thing.
 The important part about painting is to do proper prep work and then do several light coats.
 I taped the crap out of the truck and had no over-spray issues.
 I took out the speaker cover and glove box and painted them with a rattle can of satin black.
 Once the Chassis Saver had cured, I covered the floor in bed-liner spray, since I wasn’t doing carpet.
 It looks great and is very easy to touch-up if need be.

 Installing Seats in a 1947-54 Chevy 3100